Direct Action Day

 The All-India Muslim League and the Indian National Congress were the two largest political parties in the Constituent Assembly of India in the 1940s.
 The Muslim League had demanded since its 1940 Lahore Resolution for the Muslim-majority areas of India in the northwest and the east to be constituted as 'independent states'.
 The 1946 Cabinet Mission to India for planning of the transfer of power from the British Raj to the Indian leadership proposed a three-tier structure: a centre, groups of provinces and provinces.
 The "groups of provinces" were meant to accommodate the Muslim League's demand.
 Both the Muslim League and the Congress in principle accepted the Cabinet Mission's plan.
-However, the Muslim League suspected the Congress's acceptance to be insincere.
+However; Nehru's speech on 10 July 1946 rejected the idea that the provinces would be obliged to join a group and stated that the Congress was neither bound nor committed to the plan.
+In effect, Nehru's speech squashed the mission's plan and the chance to keep India united.
+Jinnah interpreted the speech as another instance of treachery by the Congress.
+With Nehru's speech on groupings, the Muslim League rescinded its previous approval of the plan on 29 July.

 Consequently, in July 1946, the Muslim League withdrew its agreement to the plan and announced a general strike (hartal) on 16 August, terming it Direct Action Day, to assert its demand for a separate homeland for Muslims in certain northwestern and eastern provinces in colonial India.
-Calling for Direct Action Day, Muhammad Ali Jinnah, the leader of the All India Muslim League, said that he wanted 'either a divided India or a destroyed India'.
+Calling for Direct Action Day, Muhammad Ali Jinnah, the leader of the All India Muslim League, said that he saw only two possibilities "either a divided India or a destroyed India".

 Against a backdrop of communal tension, the protest triggered massive riots in Calcutta.
 More than 4,000 people died and 100,000 residents were left homeless in Calcutta within 72 hours.
-The violence sparked off further religious riots in the surrounding regions of Noakhali, Bihar, United Provinces (modern Uttar Pradesh), Punjab (including massacres in Rawalpindi) and the North Western Frontier Province.
+The violence sparked off further religious riots in the surrounding regions of Noakhali, Bihar, United Provinces (modern day Uttar Pradesh), Punjab (including massacres in Rawalpindi) and the North Western Frontier Province.
 The events sowed the seeds for the eventual Partition of India.